tehwalris/celeste_ocaml/README.md

 - Level 3 (lua): Native Lua functions that only exist on Pico-8, but are required by tests (e.g. `add`).
 These are used by our interpreter and by real Lua.
 - Level 4 (builtin): Pico8 functions that are not required by tests (e.g. `sfx`).
 Some of these (typically drawing functions) may be empty stubs.
 - Level 4 (lua): Same as above, but implemented as Lua functions.
 These are used by our interpreter, not by real Lua.
+- Level 5 (builtin): Pico8 functions that depend on cart data.